nof20/voter-warehouse/Docs/RunningPipelines.md

+# Running the pipelines

+Initial implementation of the pipelines had one file per module.
+I'm now in the process of abstracting shared code.

-# Census
+## Census

 Data from the 2010 US Redistricting Census.
+This module uses the new format.

 Download input data from the Census website:
 ```